JuliaPerf/NUMA.jl/README.md

 7
 ```

+### Allocating on local NUMA node

-We can also allocate on the local NUMA node, that is, the node closest to the CPU-thread/core we're currently running on.
+We can also allocate on the **local NUMA node**, that is, the node closest to the CPU-thread/core we're currently running on.

 ```julia
 julia> using NUMA, ThreadPinning, Random